SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/TechReview.rst

    (A past build of Swift allowed various arrows and mathematical operators such as circled plus.)

+..
+We currently allow anything that Unicode classifies as a symbol (including snowman with fez) but for now we only document these normal things.
+   For now, we leave this as an undocumented feature of the compiler.
+   In the general case, we want to add other operators and maybe Apple-reserved operators for SPI, but we can't even have a meaningful conversation withthe community for a good two years.

 .. docnote::
    LangRef doesn't list ? as either a character that you can use in an operator or as reserved punctuation.
    Is this correct?

+..
+The ? is a reserved punctuation.
+Optional-chaining (foo?.bar) is actually a monad -- the ? is actually a monadic bind operator.
+It is like a burrito.

 Types
 -----